 Timeline graphic shows the four eras of Microsoft IT (On-Premises IT, Cloud and Culture, Modern Engineering, and AI) along with major milestones in each era.

-The four eras of digital transformation of IT at Microsoft : On-Premises IT, Cloud and Culture, Modern Engineering, and AI.
+The four eras of digital transformation of IT at Microsoft : On-Premises IT, Cloud and Culture, Modern Engineering, and the Era of AI.

 Today, Microsoft Digital is the team that powers, protects, and transforms the digital employee experience across all devices, applications, and hybrid infrastructure at the company.
-Using our deep knowledge and experience in enterprise IT, we’re pivoting to help lead the company’s AI transformation while enabling our customers to take advantage of this generational opportunity to reshape their businesses and IT operations.
+Using our deep knowledge and experience in enterprise IT, we’re pivoting to help lead the company’s AI transformation while also sharing our journey with customers so they can take advantage of this generational opportunity to reshape their businesses and IT operations.

 To understand where we’re going, it helps to take a look at where we’ve been.
-This article explores the details of the major eras of our IT history, and the shifts to examine the trendlines and technological innovations that are shaping Microsoft Digital today.
+This article explores the details of the major eras of our IT history and then shifts to examine the trendlines and technological innovations that are shaping Microsoft now.

 It’s useful to break the history of our IT operations into different eras.
 For the first three decades or so from its founding in 1975, Microsoft operated with on-premises IT systems.
 This era was characterized by the setup, operation, and maintenance of onsite physical technology—servers, datacenters, and other hardware infrastructure.